wwhlazio/Sequencing_analysis_assignment/README.md

 Find insert sizes for mapped read pairs and plot their distribution with fragment size as the X axis.
 Document and explain all the steps and commands you execute.

 For paired-end sequencing, how can distributions of insert sizes be used to reveal certain types of somatic alterations?

+Results for question 2 are collecgted in insert_size_analysis.ipynb